Texas wildfire prompts evacuations as Arkansas and Florida also battle blazes

 A wildfire in Sam Houston National Forest near Houston prompted the evacuation of about 900 homes and closed schools.
 The National Weather Service issued elevated fire warnings around the nation’s fourth-largest city.

-The fire, which started Wednesday, had burned about 3.1 square miles (8 square kilometers) and was only about 10% contained Thursday morning, the Texas A&M Forest Service said.
+The fire burned about 3.7 square miles (9.6 square kilometers) and was only about 20% contained Thursday afternoon as firefighters used water-carrying helicopters to douse hot spots and bulldozers to dig containment lines, the Texas A&M Forest Service said.

-However, he said, expected wind gusts Thursday along with a drop in humidity could make the situation disastrous.

-"We’re asking the people who evacuated last night to stay still away from their homes,” Keough said.
+Investigators believed the fire was started Wednesday by what was supposed to be a controlled burn on private property, said Josh Mizrany, assistant chief law enforcement officer with the Texas A&M Forest Service.

+Investigators will look into how the fire spread, he said, and evidence could be turned over to local prosecutors if necessary.

-In the Florida Keys, a large brush fire that began Tuesday caused authorities to close one of the two roads leading in and out of the island chain, and intermittently shut down U.S. 1 so fire crews could move equipment.
+In the Florida Keys, a large brush fire that began Tuesday caused authorities to close the two roads leading in and out of the island chain, because of smoky conditions and to allow firefighters to move equipment.

+Officials said the fire had burned about 34 square miles (88 square kilometers) and was about 20% contained.

-Spring break is in full swing in Florida, and U.S. 1 is the major thoroughfare that connects the mainland to the islands.
+Spring break is in full swing in Florida, and officials said U.S. 1, the major thoroughfare that connects the mainland to the islands, was expected to have intermittent closures in the coming days.
 It is also a heavily traveled road for people who live on the mainland and work at many of the hotels and restaurants in Key Largo and beyond.

-In Arkansas, crews responded to more than 50 fires Wednesday that were fueled by high winds.
+In Arkansas, crews responded to nearly than 100 fires Wednesday that were fueled by high winds and were dealing with five new ones Thursday.

 The fires closed several highways, including a portion of Interstate 530 southeast of Little Rock due to heavy smoke.